MaximilianSchleper/tsm/userstories.md

     - ✅ As a user, I can calculate and view global coverage percentage for the current constellation.
     - ✅ As a user, I can visualize coverage zones as colored circles around each satellite.
     - ✅ As a user, I can see how altitude changes affect coverage (educational value).
-    - ✅ As a user, I can toggle coverage display on/off (only when animation is paused).
+    - ✅ **ENHANCED**: As a user, I can toggle coverage display with smart animation control (auto-pause when showing coverage).
+    - ✅ **ENHANCED**: As a user, I can resume animation and automatically hide coverage zones for optimal performance.
     - ✅ As a user, I can see coverage zones automatically hidden during animation for performance.

 4.  **Interactive Satellite Selection**